 - All animals must be sound and healthy and free of external parasites.
-Show and sale entries must be under two years of age except for the following breeds: Shetland, Jacob, Icelandic, Navajo-Churro and Gotland, and Angora goat does and bucks entered in the aged doe and aged buck classes.
+Show and sale entries must be under two years of age except for the following breeds: Shetland, Jacob, Icelandic, Navajo-Churro and Gotland, Valais Blacknose and Angora goat does and bucks entered in the aged doe and aged buck classes.
 The Black Sheep Gathering committee reserves the right to require the removal of any animal judged unhealthy or unfit to be displayed.
-This includes animals not sheared in the last 365 days, goats not sheared in the year of the show, or any animal whose fleece is deemed unfit for exhibit.
+This includes sheep not sheared in the last 365 days, goats not sheared in the year of the show, as well as any fleece deemed unfit for exhibit.

 - All sheep and goats coming from out of state are required to have health certificates.